 - A. Nominating Committee.
 Not less than forty-five (45) days prior to the date established for any election of Trustees by the members of the Foundation, or any election of officers by the Trustees, to fill a vacancy, to re-elect a Trustee or an officer, or to replace any Trustee or officer whose term has expired, a Nominating Committee of five persons shall be appointed for the purpose of nominating candidates for election as Trustees or as such officers, as the case may be.
 If the election is to be held in an odd-numbered year, the President of the Foundation shall appoint three members of The Cincinnati Bar Association (one of whom shall be designated the Chair) to serve on the Nominating Committee and the President of The Cincinnati Bar Association shall appoint two members of The Cincinnati Bar Association to serve on the Nominating Committee.
-If the election is to be held in an even-numbered year, the President of the Foundation shall appoint two members of The Cincinnati Bar Association to serve on the Nominating Committee and the President of The Cincinnati Bar Association shall appoint three members of The Cincinnati Bar Association (one of whom shall be designated the Chair) to serve on the Nominating Committee.
-The Nominating Committee shall report to the members at least fifteen (15) days prior to the date established for election of Trustees, and to the Trustees at least fifteen (15) days prior to the date established for the election of officers.
-Each such report shall set forth the Nominating Committees nomination or nominations for each position to be filled. - B. Executive Committee.
+If the election is to be held in an even-numbered year, the President of the Foundation shall appoint two members of The Cincinnati Bar Association to serve on the Nominating Committee.
+If the election is to be held in an even-numbered year, the President of the Foundation shall appoint two members of The Cincinnati Bar Association to serve on the Nominating Committee and the President of The Cincinnati Bar Association shall appoint three members of The Cincinnati Bar Association (one of whom shall be designated the Chair) to serve on the Nominating Committee and the President of The Cincinnati Bar Association shall appoint three members of The Cincinnati Bar Association (one of whom shall be designated the Chair) to serve on the Nominating Committee.
+The Nominating Committee shall report to the members at least fifteen (15) days prior to the date established for election of Trustees, and to the Trustees at least fifteen (15) days prior to the date established for the election of the shall set forth the Nominating Committees nomination or nominations for each position to be filled. - B. Executive Committee.
 The Executive Committee shall consist of the President, Vice President, Secretary and Treasurer of the Cincinnati Bar Foundation, and such additional members as may be appointed by the Board of Trustees.
 The Executive Committee shall be chaired by the President and shall be charged with dealing with such other business matters as exist between the meetings of the Board of Trustees and shall have all of the power and authority of the Board of Trustees between meetings of the Trustees.
 The Executive Committee shall meet at the call of the President or upon the request of the majority of the members of the Executive Committee. - C. Other Committees.
 The Board of Trustees shall establish such other committees from time to time as it believes necessary to carry into effect the purpose and business of the Cincinnati Bar Foundation.